Kweepa/SquareDoom/README.md

 # Tech

 The renderer is broken down into a few steps.
-It's not quite a pipeline.
-I considered making it a pipeline so I could profile it more easily, but it would have added some overhead and the later stages are hard to pipeline cleanly.
+I profile them separately (setup, DDA, wallz, near, ledge, project Y, items) without trying to turn the whole thing into a real pipeline.

 ## Setup

-The screen buffer is a transposed array, so columns are laid out in a linear block of memory.
-Each column, I take the player position and view angle and add a fisheye corrected angle to it, then make a dx and dy.
-Multiplies use the standard 2k table-based 8x8 multiply.
+The screen buffer is transposed, so each column is a contiguous block of memory.
+When the look angle changes I rebuild a per-column ray cache (step sizes and fisheye-scaled depth deltas).
+Multiplies use table-based mid-products.

 ## DDA

-The dx and dy are used to step through the tiles in a standard DDA approach.
-At each tile crossing, I determine if the tile properties have changed, and determine if the clip bounds would change.
-For a ledge that would narrow the clip or a crossing that changes floor or ceiling colour I need to project the crossing into screen space.
-I keep track of each sector entered and the clip top and bottom for each column.
+A standard DDA walks the tile grid.
+Same-looking sectors get a cheap advance; when the floor, ceiling, or colours change I stop to paint.
+Depth is tracked incrementally with the fisheye scale already baked in, so later stages can just shift it to scale it.

 ## Render near

 This is a floor and ceiling fill.
-Floors and ceilings aren't depth shaded, because I would need to calculate a depth per pixel.
-A span buffer and a depth per span would be possible.
-In the worst case would need to calculate that depth, and with the low resolution, most spans are relatively short, so it would end up pretty expensive.
-Instead, I just draw the floors with a dark colour, unless they are toxic sludge or the sky, which are supposed to glow.
+Floors and ceilings aren't depth shaded; that would need a depth per pixel or per span, and at this resolution that's almost the same thing and I decided (for now...?) it isn't worth it.
+Instead, I just draw the flats with a dark colour, unless they are toxic sludge or the sky, which are supposed to glow.

 ## Render ledge

-This is a step or wall fill.
-I use the distance traversed during the DDA to look up the dither pattern to use to fill the wall.
-I pick between orange and brown for the walls, similar to how Wolfenstein brightens or darkens its walls depending on whether they are east-west or north-south.
+This fills steps and solid walls between sectors.
+Distance picks the dither pattern; walls are orange or brown depending on north-south vs east-west, Wolfenstein-style.

 ## Project Y

-This converts a world space height into a screen space offset from the horizon.
-Normally this would be a divide, or following The Keep, a sum until the texture step (a DDA residual result) reaches the world height.
-The low resolution helps here because knowing that the result can only be 0..13 and the world heights are 0..31 I can use a 3k lookup table for mid to distant crossings, which are paradoxically the expensive ones.
+This converts a world height into a screen row relative to the horizon.
+Normally that would be a divide, or a sum-until like The Keep.
+With only a dozen or so possible rows I use a lookup table for the common mid-distance cases.

 ## Items

-The DDA keeps a stack of entered sectors with narrowing clip ranges, and a bit set of which sectors are visible.
-For each item I check if its sector is visible, then project the item onto the screen, and for each column, clip the enemy sprite.
-I also use mip maps for the items so that they look less noisy in the distance.
+While casting I remember which sectors were seen and keep a clip stack per column.
+Items and enemies in visible sectors get projected, depth-sorted, and clipped against that stack.
+Mip maps keep distant billboards from looking too noisy.

 ## Blit

-I have a 6k fully unrolled loop to re-transpose the render to the screen and colour simultaneously.
+Two fully unrolled passes re-transpose the render into colour RAM and the screen.
+I must get around to interleaving the colour and screen writes...

 # To do list